mangosqueezy/mangosqueezy/README.md

 # Under active development

-> Currently, the project is currently under development and is not ready to use yet.
+> The project is currently under development and is not ready to use yet.

 # Get started